lingthio/Flask-User/docs/source/api.rst

         def delete_object(self, object):
             """ Delete object 'object'. """

+        def commit(self):
+            """ Commit an Add, Update or Delete. """

 Template variables
 ------------------
 The following template variables are available for use in email and form templates: